NYUDataBootcamp/Book/pandas-input.md

 2  Spencer   5   6  7.8  0.833333  13.8
 ```

 If we step back for a minute, we might compare this to Excel.
-If `x2` abd `x3` are columns, then we might start a new column labeled `y2`.
+If `x2` and `x3` are columns, then we might start a new column labeled `y2`.
 We would then compute the value of `y2` for the first observation and copy the formula to the other observations.
 Here one line of code computes them all.

 **Digression.** There are two syntax issues we should mention.
 One is that others -- not us! -- commonly refer to a variable `df[`y1`]` by `df.y1`.
 That usually works, but not always.
 For example, it doesn't work if the variable name contains spaces or conflicts with an existing method.
 And we can't assign to it, as we did when we defined `y1` above.
 The second issue is integer variable names.
 We avoid these, too, but if we somehow end up with a variable with an integer label -- `2011`, for example -- we would refer to it by that label: `df[2011]` without quotes.
 If you're not sure what type the variable labels are, print `df.columns` and see whether they have quotes.

-**Rename variables.**  If we want to change *all the names*, we can assign a list of new names to the dataframe's column labels:
+**Rename variables.**  If we want to change *all the names*, we can assign a list of new names to the DataFrame's column labels:

 ```python
 df.columns = ['NAME', 'X1', 'X2', 'X3']